pattonsgirl/CEG2350/docs/Labs/Lab04/LabTemplate.md

    - Justification of preference for this use case:
 - Command to create link:
 - Notes about permissions modified:
-- How you tested that you can run `ft` from anywhere on filesystem:
+- How you tested that you can run `tt` from anywhere on filesystem:
-- How you tested that other users can run `ft`:
+- How you tested that other users can run `tt`:

 ## Part 4 - Citations / Resources